 Remote Monitoring (RM) is currently active on this site.
+Including all domestic pipework associated with the Calorifier.

 All incoming mains water supply distribution temperatures were considered satisfactory for legionella control at the time of the assessment, at below 20°C.